 The Aran Islands of Inismor, Inismeáin & Inis Óirr are located thirty miles out in the Atlantic Ocean off the West coast of Galway, Ireland.

-While their inaccessibility from the mainland may have isolated them from mainstream Irish culture in the past, it also helped keep many of the old traditions alive.
-Todays island community have radio, television & mobile phones to keep abreast of national & international developments.
+While their inaccessibility from the mainland may have isolated them from mainstream Irish culture in the past, it also helped keep many old traditions alive.
+Today's island community have radio, television & mobile phones to keep abreast of national & international developments.

-The island which has been inhabited since c7000BC has remained relatively unspoilt by modern advances, with a current population of under 250.
+Inhabited since c7000BC, the island has remained relatively unspoilt by modern advances, with a current population of under 250.
+The early 1960's photographs below were taken by Brendan Doyle on one of his many visits to the region.

-Vintage rural Ireland images of Aran islanders & Currach boats, Inismeáin 1961.
+Old Co.
+Galway Ireland images - Aran islanders & Currach boats bringing supplies from mainland ship to Inismeáin 1961.

 |